CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 \subsection{Graph Processing}

-This module is responsible for representing the input spatio-temporal features in graph structures.
+This module is responsible for representing the input spatio-temporal features in multi-view graph structures.
 This is due to the ability of graph representation to capture and represent complex relationships and dependencies among various components of the data, which enhances the effectiveness of predicting taxi demand, even in previously unobserved regions.
-To achieve this, we employ the historical demand graph.
-This captures past demand trends and spatial distributions, providing valuable insights for predicting future demand.
+To achieve this, we employ three distinct types of graphs as input: the historical demand graph, mobility graph, and region meta-information graph.
+Each of these graphs serves a specific purpose in capturing relevant information and facilitating the prediction process.
+The historical demand graph captures past demand trends and spatial distributions, providing valuable insights for predicting future demand.
+The mobility graph represents the mobility trends within the region, which are important factors for demand prediction.
+Lastly, the region meta-information graph incorporates semantic information, allowing cells with similar functionality to be associated with similar demand patterns.

-Each node in it encodes spatio-temporal information, such as the relative latitude/ longitude of the containing cell and the day of the week, which are represented as one-hot vectors, and the time slot.
+Generally, each graph consists of nodes and edges.
+Each node encodes spatio-temporal information, such as the relative latitude/longitude of the containing cell and the day of the week, which are represented as one-hot vectors, and the time slot.
 The edges connect nodes that are spatially related, such as adjacent cells, and the weight of each edge corresponds to the connectivity of the nodes in terms of vehicle mobility.
 The weight is determined by the volume of traffic during a specific time period, indicating the strength of connectivity between nodes on the map.